thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 Next, our component needs a template.
-We add information about the component's view. `templateUrl` tells Angular where to load the component template from:
+We add information about the component's view. `templateUrl` tells Angular where to load the component template from.
+To make `templateUrl` work with relative paths, we add another property `moduleId` with a value `module.id`.
+To get more information on `moduleId`, make sure to check out our article on [Component-Relative Paths in Angular 2](/angular/2016/06/08/component-relative-paths-in-angular-2.html)

 {% highlight javascript %}
 {% raw %}
 import { Component } from '@angular/core';

 @Component({
+  moduleId: module.id,
   selector: 'my-zippy',
-  templateUrl: 'my-zippy.html'
+  templateUrl: 'my-zippy.component.html'
 })
 export class ZippyComponent {